soltrinox/react-boilerplate/README.md

 ## 5) Cookies

-This site uses Cookies and / or anonymous identifiers for managing various functions, such as:
+This app uses Cookies and / or anonymous identifiers for managing various functions, such as:

 1. Technical identifiers - designed to coordinate functional system
    - Navigation \* Notifications: selective Bulletin Advertising Technical &amp; Legal Issues - Cookies;
    - Communication
      - Notifications: notices and technical bulletins for administration and users - about the nature of communication in form subject - through sensitive identification of the responsible subjects;
-2. Third-party platforms - property of external subjects to the website owner
+2. Third-party platforms - property of external subjects to the webapp owner
    - Traffic Data Collection:
      - Google^!: anonymous collection for analysis and content publishing, for understanding the progress of the Site;

-By using our website, you accept the fact that we can upload this type of cookies to your device.
+By using our webapp, you accept the fact that we can upload this type of cookies to your device.

 For information please consult the European Directive (http://tinyurl.com/qayqqhk).
 Alternatively, we refer you to the internationa guide (http://tinyurl.com/bpreycw) to deepen the technical aspects of the instruments in use.
 Further details on methods of data collection and its use, are contained in the information provided in the paragraph 4).